You’ve got questions, we’ve got answers. Read on!

 Is this trip strenuous?

-The minimum physical requirements are outlined in our Essential Eligibility Criteria, but the thing to remember is, this is an adventure!
+The minimum physical requirements are outlined in our Essential Eligibility Criteria, but the thing to remember is that this is an adventure!
 The more you put into it, the more you’ll get out of it.
 We think you’ll enjoy your trip most if you’re physically prepared.
 We encourage guests (with no medical restrictions) to participate in as many activities as possible.
-This includes side hikes, helping the guides load and unload the rafts, setting up your own campsite, and getting yourself on and off the rafts multiple times each day.
+These include side hikes, helping the guides load and unload the rafts, setting up your own campsite, and getting yourself on and off the rafts multiple times each day.
 The guides will give an overview of the difficulty level before beginning a side hike so you can choose whether to participate.
 They’ll also demonstrate how to set up your campsite and explain how to wash your dishes when you’re at the bottom of the Grand Canyon!

 What happens if there is an emergency at home while I’m on the river?

-One of the benefits of a river trip in Grand Canyon is the rare opportunity to be disconnected.
+One of the benefits of a river trip in the Grand Canyon is the rare opportunity to be disconnected.
 There is no cell service or WiFi.
-We do carry satellite communication devices, but they are only used for outbound calls in the event of an emergency on the river.
-These phones remain turned off and are not used for incoming messages/calls.
+We do carry satellite communication devices, but they are only used for outbound messages in the event of an emergency on the river.
+These devices remain turned off and are not used for incoming messages/calls.
 In the unlikely event that we could get a message to river trip participants, there are almost no options for a guest to leave the trip and exit the canyon, even if there is an emergency at home.
 We think it is important to discuss with your family ahead of time whether you would want to receive news of an emergency or death while on the river, as there will likely be nothing you can do until the end of your trip.
-Feel free to share our office number with your family so that they can reach us while you’re away.
+Feel free to share our office number with your family so they can reach us while you’re away.

 What happens if I become ill or injured on my river trip?